abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Functional composition - general definition](../01_set/functions_compose_general.svg)

-If you continue reading this book, you will hear more about diagrams in which all paths are equivalent (they are called *commuting diagrams*, by the way).
+If you continue reading this book, you will hear more about diagrams in which all paths are equivalent (they are called *commuting diagrams*).

 Associativity
 ---